-Mortality rates were based on the Generational RP-2000 with Projection Scale BB.
+Mortality rates were based on the Pub-2010 mortality tables with fully generational mortality improvement using Scale MP-2018.

 While an experience study had not been completed for the OPEB Plan, the actuarial assumptions that determined the total OPEB liability for the OPEB Plan were based on certain results of the most recent experience study for the FRS Plan.